Anomaly detection in time-series via inductive biases in the latent space of conditional normalizing flows: Introduction

 In many realistic settings, annotated anomalies are scarce or unavailable, whereas large amounts of data describing \emph{expected behavior} can be collected at low cost.
 This motivates unsupervised anomaly detection, where the learning algorithm is trained on data representing expected behavior and must infer deviations without explicit supervision~\citep{pimentel_review_2014}.
 In this setup, the objective is to learn an inherent notion of what constitutes expected behavior directly from data, so that deviations from this learned notion can be flagged as anomalies.

-Formally, we posit a parametric generative model with density $\pwl{\theta}{\vx}$ encoding the \emph{expected behavior} into a region of the data space with a well defined statistical distribution $\pwl{\theta}{\cdot}$, with samples outside of that region regarded as out-of-distribution (OOD) or anomalous.
+Formally, we posit a parametric generative model with density $\pwl{\theta}{\vx}$ encoding the \emph{expected behavior} within a region of the data space with a well defined statistical distribution $\pwl{\theta}{\cdot}$, with samples outside of that region regarded as out-of-distribution (OOD) or anomalous.
 With this probabilistic framework, anomalies can be scored via quantities intrinsic to the generative model, such as likelihoods, reconstruction-based discrepancies, or hybrid criteria that combine data and latent-space representations.
 Crucially, this also allows us to develop an approach for AD using goodness-of-fit (GOF) statistical tests.

 Modern deep generative models (DPMs) provide flexible parametric families for approximating complex data distributions and have become popular building blocks for probabilistic modeling ~\citep{goodfellow_generative_2014,kingma_auto-encoding_2022}.
 Recent studies demonstrate the effectiveness of and interest in unsupervised DPMs for AD across domains~\citep{pang_deep_2021,xia_gan-based_2022,berahmand_autoencoders_2024}.

 However, these models are not free of pitfalls: recent work on OOD detection has revealed that deep generative models can behave counterintuitively~\citep{serra_input_2019,li_position_2025}, sometimes assigning higher likelihoods to OOD inputs than to in-distribution data.
 Notably, \citet{morningstar_density_2021} cautioned us against the naive use of negative log-likelihood (NLL) as a proxy for \emph{typicality}, highlighting the importance of appropriate inductive biases and model diagnostics for AD~\citep{zhang_understanding_2021}.
 These shortcomings reveal a need for generative models that not only fit the nominal data distribution well, but also induce a robust and interpretable separation between expected and unexpected patterns.
-As argued by \citet{li_position_2025}, likelihood-based training alone does not provide an inherent notion of unexpected behavior, and that such distinctions must arise from explicit structural inductive biases encoded in the model.
+As argued by \citet{li_position_2025}, likelihood-based training alone does not provide an inherent notion of unexpected behavior, and such distinctions must arise from explicit structural inductive biases encoded in the model.

+In this work, we propose an unsupervised, state-space probabilistic framework for time-series data and study how inductive biases in representation-space can overcome some of these limitations.